johnpatramanis/Proteomic_Pipeline/README.md

 The first step is the installation of the pipelines.
 The pipelines require a Linux operating system with Conda installed.
 If you have that, then the installation is quite straightforward.
 If you don't have  Conda installed, you can find a quick guide on how to do that here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html.

-If conda is installed and ready to go, we can start.
+If conda is installed and ready to go, we can start the tutorial!
 First navigate to a location on your computer where you want to install them and have sufficient space.
 Then, download the pipelines from github using the simple command:

 ```bash
 git clone https://github.com/johnpatramanis/Proteomic_Pipeline.git